xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 　　　　　　};
 　　};
 };
 Pay attention to section key-name-hint, This point to the path of key  generated before.
-Before we build FIT image, kernel image , FDT blob and ramdisk should be prepared.Configure information depends on your own board.
+Before we build FIT image, kernel image , FDT blob and ramdisk should be prepared.
+Details configure information depends on your own board.
 Build FIT image and signed the dtb file for Uboot as below:
  $ cp fvp-psci-gicv2.dtb atf_psci_public.dtb
  $ mkimage –D "-I dts -O dtb -p 2000" -F –f kernel.its -k "key" –K atf_psci_public.dtb -r image.fit